 Try Decaf Coffee

-Does decaf coffee contain caffeine?
+Does contain caffeine?
 Decaffeinated coffee is regular coffee that has undergone the caffeine removal process.
 97% of caffeine is removed in the process.
 You will still enjoy your cup of coffee without the side effects of caffeine.
 Maud’s Coffee, Coffee Bean Direct, and Columbiana Coffee are half-caff products.

 When taking the decaffeinated coffee, you may need a little boost, such as energy drinks to prevent midday crash.